Even if you stick to a healthy, natural diet, chances are you still eat processed foods.

 What are ultra-processed foods?

-Ultra-processed foods, according to a new study published in the medical journal BMJ Open, are "industrial formulations which, besides salt, sugar, oils and fats, include substances not used in culinary preparations, in particular additives used to imitate sensorial qualities of minimally processed foods and their culinary preparations."
+Ultra-processed foods, according to a 2016 study published in the medical journal BMJ Open, are "industrial formulations which, besides salt, sugar, oils and fats, include substances not used in culinary preparations, in particular additives used to imitate sensorial qualities of minimally processed foods and their culinary preparations."

 Let's take a practical look at what that means.
 I keep whole-grain naan flatbread in my freezer because it rounds out quick, healthy meals in which I also use up a variety of leftovers.